 Primordial Sea (Nammu)

-Finally, the known myth about Baldr’s death: the dreams premonitory of his death, the oath imposed to all living creatures to not harm him, the deities that jokingly try to harm him knowing his invulnerability, his eventual death by the hands of Höðr, the search in Hel to bring him back and the cry of all the living and dead creatures to allow his return to the world of the living.
+Finally, the known myth about Baldr’s death: the dreams premonitory of his death, the oath imposed to all living creatures to not harm him, the deities that jokingly try to harm him knowing his invulnerability, his eventual death at the hands of Höðr, the search in Hel to bring him back and the cry of all the living and dead creatures to allow his return in the world of the living.

 Other equivalent myths are those about the resurrections of Osiris and Lemminkäinen.
-In the Egyptian mythology, Seth kills Osiris and dismembers his body into fourteen pieces, to then scatter them throughout Egypt.
+In the Egyptian mythology, Seth kills Osiris and dismembers his body into fourteen parts, to then scatter them throughout Egypt.
 Isis then collects all the body parts and reassembles them, in this way bringing back to life Osiris.
-In the Kalevala, Lemminkäinen goes to Tuonela – the realm of death – to pass a test and win his future wife, but is killed and his body torn to pieces and thrown into the infernal river.
+In the Kalevala, Lemminkäinen goes to Tuonela – the realm of death – to pass a test and win in this way his future wife, but is killed and his body torn to pieces and thrown into the infernal river.
 Then the mother of Lemminkäinen descends into the underworld and recovers all the parts of his son’s body, reassembles the corpse and brings it back to life.

 Lemminkäinen is brought back to life by his mother: